LSET Student Handbook for Short Courses

 Disability

 The Institution is committed to developing an environment in which students with additional needs can pursue their intellectual and personal development with appropriate support.
-If you have additional needs, please contact the Student Disability Service so that appropriate support can be arranged.
+If you have additional needs, please contact the Student Services or Principal Instructor so that appropriate support can be arranged.